AmolSamota/AmolSamota/README.md

 ### About Me:

 - 🎓 I am currently a junior undergraduate at <a href="https://www.iitbhu.ac.in/"> IIT BHU Varanasi </a>
-- 👨‍I like to solve real life problems and interested in competitive programming
+- 👨‍I like to solve real life problems and I am interested in competitive programming
-- ⚡ I am looking to collaborate with people and enhance my skills as a developer
+- ⚡ I am looking to collaborate with people/organizations and enhance my skills as a developer

 ---